What is a Robots.txt file?

 - Sensitive data can be crawled by the bots and indexed in the search results and can get visible to the searchers.

-- It helps to prevent the duplicate content issue, which is important to the SEO success.
+- It helps to prevent duplicate content issues, which is important to SEO success.

 How to create a robots.txt file?

-First, you need to check whether your website is having a robots.txt file, you can check it by going to your website URL and add the text robots.txt in the end – www.example.com/robots.txt.
+First, you need to check whether your website is having a robots.txt file, you can check it by going to your website URL and adding the text robots.txt at the end – www.example.com/robots.txt.
 If you are having this file then you will see it or else if it’s not then you can create one easily.

 A screenshot has been shared below to let you know how the Opencart robots.txt file appears visually.